 This morning you will be taken out to a quiet spot in the river to do some Piranha fishing and after lunch we travel by river one last time to Uracoa pier and drive up to Puerto Ordaz.

-Angel Falls: 2 night(s) in Lodge / shelter camps with hammock
+Angel Falls: 2 night(s) in Lodge / 2 nights in shelter camps with hammock

 Orinoco: 2 nights in rustic wooden lodge in bedrooms with mosquito nets and private bathroom.

 Travel by Private vehicles, foot, boat, Flights x 4

 Excursions & Activities